My-UofE/ECM1410-Workshop-05-Instructions/README.md

 First create a book array which contains the following books, using the `ArrayList` so that we may dynamically add and remove books from the list.

+You can leave the author email addresses empty, and the gender codes as `'u'` i.e. unspecified.

 | Name  | Authors  | Price GBP | Stock Level |
 |-------------------------|-------------------------------|------:|---:|
 | Data Mining Handbook    | Robert Nisbet                 | 27.95 | 10 |